GregTorrillo/SMARTS-Trivia-App/README.md

 Being a trivia buff, I wanted to create a trivia app that was simple, challenging, and entertaining.

 ## Description:
 The user has to answer ten questions from random categories with random difficulty.
-The user is given four options to answer a question and at the end of the ten questions, the user is given a score.
+The user is given multiple choice of four options or True/False to answer a question and at the end of the ten questions, the user is given a score.
 The questions and answers are retrieved from the open trivia database API.

 <h4>API: https://opentdb.com/api.php?amount=1</h4>